Which Of The Following Is An Example Of Subtractive Color

 The Physics Behind Subtractive Color

-• Absorption: Certain wavelengths of light are absorbed by the object, converting the light energy into heat or other forms of energy.
+• Absorption: Certain wavelengths of light are absorbed by the object, converting the light energy into heat or other forms of energy. * Transmission: Certain wavelengths of light are transmitted through the object, passing through it without being absorbed or reflected.

 • Scattering: Light can also be scattered by an object, changing its direction and intensity.

-For example, a green leaf appears green because it contains chlorophyll, a pigment that absorbs most wavelengths of light except for green.
+Here's one way to look at it: a green leaf appears green because it contains chlorophyll, a pigment that absorbs most wavelengths of light except for green.
 The green light is reflected by the leaf, and that is the color we perceive.

 Applications in Digital Art and Design